 - Is completely non-toxic and non-allergenic (frequency-based oral remedy).

-- Does not require a healthy immune system.
+- Does not require a healthy immune system, nor a good detoxification system.

-Though phages have been studied for years, attempts to inject phages into the body have not yet been approved by the FDA, which is what makes our treatment at the Biologix Center For Optimum Health so unique.
+Though phages have been studied for years, attempts to inject phages into the body have not yet been approved by the FDA, except for “Compassionate Use” for life-threatening, non-responsive infections.
+The fact that INPT works only by activating phages already living within your body, is what makes our treatment at the Biologix Center For Optimum Health so unique.
 Since Induced Native Phage Therapy activates phages that already reside inside the body, we are able to mold them to target your body’s exact microbial strains in a completely non-toxic and non-allergenic manner!
-Again, our ability to utilize only native phages makes us the only center in the United States that can legally induce phages to eliminate infections of any kind.
+Again, our ability to utilize only native phages makes us the only center in the United States, and indeed the world that can legally use phages in this manner to eliminate infections.

 It’s important to keep in mind that internal damage caused by human infections is not unlike internal damage caused by termites in a home’s wooden structures.
 Just as killing the termites does not repair the damage that the termites caused to your home, killing the microbes does not repair the damage they have already caused to your body, especially if your infection has been present for many years.
-Following Induced Native Phage Therapy, supportive treatments will often be needed to truly restore your quality of life, which is why we require all INPT patients to visit our center for a minimum of two weeks time.
+If your body does not have much long-term damage yet, you stand a better chance of experiencing rapid resolution of your symptoms.
+Supportive treatments and restorative therapies will often be needed to truly restore your quality of life, following successful INPT, which is why we require all INPT patients to visit our center for a minimum of two weeks of daily (M-F) treatments.

 Below, we have summarized just a few of the many facts that demonstrate the sheer power of phages and how we put them to work.
 If you’d like to learn more, please visit our blog!